vilebile17/electron_simulator/README.md

 welcome to this little electron simulator, which was built through pygame.
 It's rather straight forward - a circle on the screen which has some little blue dots (electrons) that spin around it.
-It also contains a much more tricky to implement feature where the electrons repel each other and thus spread out
+It also contains a feature that is a little more complex which is that the electrons repel each other!

 ### Usage:
 run it using your program of choice, personally I use 'uv' but it doesn't matter too much.